-We are pleased to offer seven inspiring concerts this season of music and artists from here and around the world!
+We are pleased to offer inspiring concerts every year showcasing the talents of musical artists from here and around the world!
 We invite you to experience a wide variety of great music in a truly inspiring setting.
-Mark your calendars and make plans to join us for the second season of the Cathedral Concert Series!
+Mark your calendars and make plans to join us for the Cathedral Concert Series!

 Music for a Grand Space

 Choirs of Northern Michigan University

 Friday, November 16, 2019 | 7:30 pm – FREE

 The University Choir and Arts Chorale of Northern Michigan University, directed by Dr. Erin Colwitz, present their annual “Music for a Grand Space” performance, featuring choral music especially suited for the acoustic splendor of the Cathedral.
 They will feature works by Mendelssohn, Brahms, Handel, Poulenc, Whitacre and Esenvalds.

 Saturday, December 7, 2019 | 7:30 pm – FREE

 Sunday, December 8, 2019 | 3:00 pm – FREE

 The Marquette Choral Society presents their annual Christmas masterworks concert, featuring Ottorino Respighi’s Lauda per la Nativita del Signore and Marc-Antoine Charpentier’s Messe de Minuit pour Noel.
 The Choral Society is joined by members of the Marquette Symphony Orchestra.
 Their angelic voices of all ages will prepare you for the coming of Christmas!